Service Families

 Strong and Experienced Leadership is in place for our Forces Community

-• The school has strong links with DST Leconfield and regularly work with personnel at DST for events such as the Remembrance Service at the village church and visits to DST Leconfield
+• We have strong links with DST Leconfield and regularly work with personnel at DST for events such as the Remembrance Service at the village church and visits to DST Leconfield

 Useful Links